 If you stay in Scourie, be sure to pop on over to the Handa nature reserve for all my fellow bird watching enthusiasts.
 You will see more puffins, skuas, guillemots and razorbills that you could count.

 Ullapool for the Unique Festivals

 This is where the Northern Atlantic Drift passes, and creates warmer temperatures throughout the year.
-You also see palm trees, well techically they are New Zealand cabbage trees, but are often mistaken as palm trees.
+You also see palm trees, well technically they are New Zealand cabbage trees, but are often mistaken as palm trees.